 From the opening chords to the slo-mo grind to a halt close, 'School's Out' is pure rebellion in subject, but with a cartoon feel to take the edge off:

-, out 'til fall
+"Out for summer, out 'til fall

-We might not come back at al
+We might not come back at all"

 The kids chanting on the verses might not need no education, but they don't sound half as sinister or nihilistic as those on 'Another Brick In The Wall'.
 These ones were just glad that the holidays had come round; they weren't offering a social critique or out to dismantle the state and it underlines the faux danger of the song: